2TallTyler/industries_of_the_caribbean/README.md

 * Tourists -> Machinery

 ## Cargo types
+Unlike in most OpenTTD economies, cargo payments do not depend on the distance transported.
+This models the player controlling a state-run import/export economy rather than simply a transport company.

 #### Exported cargos
 These are exported to the Import/Export industry where they are traded for other cargos.
 These make significant profit.